owulveryck/blog/content/post/chrome-eye-of-the-cloud.md

 ### Sending pictures to the websocket: actually seeing

 I didn't find a way to send the video stream to the brain via the websocket.
-Therefore I will do what everybody does: create a canvas and "take" a picture from the video:
+Therefore, I will do what everybody does: create a canvas and "take" a picture from the video:

-The method [toDataURL()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL) will take care of encoding the picture in a well known format (png or jpeg).
+The method [toDataURL()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL) will take care of encoding the picture in a well-known format (png or jpeg).

 {{< highlight js >}}
 function takeSnapshot() {